x00201548/CA3DevOps/README.md

 ## Local Setup
 - I first cloned my CA2 Repo and created a new CA3 folder.
 - I then set up a new repo and pushed the CA3 folder into the development branch.
-- I then set up a new project in Azure Devops and connected the github repository.
+- I then set up a new project in Azure DevOps and connected the GitHub repository.

 ## Application Features
 For the application it is a basic calculator application.
-I tried to create a web viesrion of the calculator but failed to deploy it when triggering the pipleine so I kept the application the same as CA2 and added new features and used the calculator.net app as the application I will be testing for selenium and other web based testing as I was having issues with my own applictaion.
+I tried to create a web version of the calculator but failed to deploy it when triggering the pipeline so I kept the application the same as CA2 and added new features and used the calculator.net app as the application I will be testing for selenium and other web based testing as I was having issues with my own application.

   - An app folder with the calc.py (Calculator application)
   - A tests folder with the test_calc.py file that had my tests.